plesk/docker/windows/README.md

     Microsoft Windows [Version 10.0.17763.1697]

-Link to check OS version, in the image: [https://hub.docker.com/\_/microsoft-windows-servercore](https://hub.docker.com/_/microsoft-windows-servercore)
+To check the version of the base OS image, use the following link: [https://hub.docker.com/\_/microsoft-windows-servercore](https://hub.docker.com/_/microsoft-windows-servercore)

 | Tags     | Architecture | Dockerfile    | OsVersion       | CreatedTime         | LastUpdatedTime     |
 | ---------|:------------:|:-------------:|:---------------:|:-------------------:|:-------------------:|
 | ltsc2019 | multiarch    | No Dockerfile | 10.0.17763.1697 | 10/03/2018 20:30:05 | 01/12/2021 18:03:09 |

-If the operating system version is outdated, you need to install all the latest updates.
+If the OS version is outdated, you need to install all the latest updates.

-# How To Use Ready Image
+# How To Use Plesk Image

 To create a container based on published image, run the command: